 Over the past few years, there is increasing interest in snails as pets.
 Although it might surprise some people, snails actually have some virtues that make them a great pet for adult and kids.

 Children who play outdoors become familiar with snails in a very young age.
 They are very easy to recognized and differentiate from slug by their shell.
 Because they move so slow, they are often being watched up closely and also picked up.

 There is a protocol to identify each species of snail.
 But generally speaking, most of the identification is done by the size and structure of its shell.

 When trying to identify a snail, one of the first things to keep in mind is the shell.
-The shell for most snails will have a conical shape and the entrance will be either on the left side or right.
+The shell is the most obvious part of its anatomy and for most snails will have a conical shape and the entrance will be either on the left side or right.
 The existence or the absence of a shell is what separates within the Gastropoda class between snails and the slugs.

 - Shell Present: This is self-explanatory and the shell can be seen with the naked eye from the outside of the snail.
 It is characterized by the coiling and the animal can often retract into the shell.

 - Shell Absent: Just because you don’t see a shell, does not mean one is not present.
 The shell might be reduced of internal, which means that no coiling is present.
 Often, the shell is located at the back close to the mantle and the snail cannot retract.